 Next, take a look at the profit and loss statement.
 You want to see the co-op make a profit.
 This means that they have a balanced budget, and income is meeting expenses.
 If you see a loss, be concerned unless you know of some justification for it.
-If you have a loss year after year, you need to consider getting some different members to balance the budget.
+If you have a loss year after year, you need to consider getting different members to balance the budget.

 Also, find the pages that show assessments.
 Assessments are used to pay for capital improvements or expenses for which the co-op is unprepared, such as replacing a boiler unit.
 Try to see what the assessments are being used for and if it’s something responsible and necessary.
-You should also know how long the maintenance assessment continues and if it is to be repaid in a lump sum or smaller payments.
+You should also know how long the maintenance assessment continues and if it will be repaid in a lump sum or smaller payments.

 Mortgage paymentsMortgage payments

 When looking at the interest rate, consider the current economy.
-If we are in a low-interest economy, you should worry if the mortgage has a high-interest rate that cannot be refinanced.
+If we are in a low-interest economy, you should worry if the mortgage has a high interest rate that cannot be refinanced.
 You should also know about the maturity date because this can affect your payments.
 If the mortgage financing is about to mature, it could mean legal fees and other expenses related to refinancing.
 However, refinancing at a lower interest rate could also mean a lowering of your payments.